Monday, July 5th, 2021

 Use an aerator on your kitchen faucet to save about four gallons of water a day.
 And if your toilet is older, consider switching to a newer model that can save about five gallons of water every time it flushes.
 You could also install a water saving showerhead and faucets in the bathroom.

 Concerned you have a water leak or otherwise wasting water?
-Give the team at Allied Reddi-Rooter a call.
+Give the team at Allied Reddi-Rooter a call or Contact us.
 We can inspect your home’s plumbing and make sure it’s working properly and efficiently!
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.